MOHAMMAD-ALSUBAIE/eCommerce-/README.md

 # eCommerce Web Application

-This is an eCommerce web application developed as a project for a web development course at [Your College Name].
+This is an eCommerce web application developed as a project for a web development course at [Jubail Industrial College].
 The project allows users to create accounts, browse products, select items, manage quantities, confirm payments, and view their bills.
 It is designed to be secure, with built-in authentication and authorization features and protections against SQL injection and HTML injection.

 ## Technologies Used